namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ## 2025-08
 ### Logged
 - First time went to a roller skating [rink](https://www.xanadu.nyc/).
 Very different from rollerblading I recall from childhood haha!
+- First time used nail polish to smoothe out a few screen cracks on my iphone.

 ### Changed
 - From Lavazza to Kirkland espresso, for the kamira.